jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 - Each of them provides a certain amount of resource units
 - we can calculate the provided cu/su/nu out of the resource units (formula's above)
 - this results in a nr of cloud units available.
-- we can then multiply the cloud units iwth commercial average prices on the grid
+- we can then multiply the cloud units with commercial average prices on the grid
 - this results in a total commercial value.

 The above example shows a USD $89,915,106 value for this example.